After Inflation Reduction Act: 5 Ways to Hit the US Emissions Goal

 The Department of Energy (DOE) will also play a key role in ensuring that the nation's transmission network can cost-effectively connect new renewable resources to electricity customers.
 This will require coherent planning across broad regions, stakeholder outreach, and modeling and technical assistance.
 DOE’s national transmission planning study will provide this critical analytical foundation.

-Many U.S. states and cities are already at the forefront of climate action.
+These actions will build on a solid foundation, since many U.S. states and cities are already at the forefront of climate action.
 In 2022 alone: Washington state passed a $17 billion climate-focused transportation package that will invest billions in public transit and clean transportation; Connecticut became the latest state to commit to 100% clean electricity by 2040; New Mexico adopted new rules to reduce air pollution from oil and gas operations; and Chicago committed to powering all city facilities and operations with renewable energy by 2025, becoming one of the largest U.S. cities to make this commitment.